vrushabhx/myrecon-v2/README.md

 # TO-DO
 - [ ] Make a HTML report.
-- [ ] Improve specific module functionality.
+- [x] Improve specific module functionality.
 - [x] Take arguments from command line for wordlist, blind-xss domain, ssrf domain.
 - [ ] May be more clear script.
 - [x] DNS brute-Forcing.
 - [ ] Slack and/or telegram notification.
 - [x] Request smuggling.
 - [x] Github recon.
-- [ ] Make wordlist for website.
 - [x] DNS bruteforcing using alterations.
+- [x] Added support to kill the freezed process automatically
+- [x] Added support to call multiple modules

 # Want-to-Contribute?
 Create a pull request for suggestions,bugs.